lambdaclass/data_etudes/dont_bet_on_an_ev/dont_bet_on_an_ev.md

 $n \rightarrow \infty$.\
 \
-Let's rearrange things a bit, apply $log()$ on both sides to make things simpler and then take the limit, which we'll later use to make deductions on $W_n$ itself:
+Let's rearrange things a bit, apply $log()$ on both sides to make things algebraically simpler and then take the limit, which we'll later use to make deductions on $W_n$ itself.

+Before stepping into the calculations, it is of great importance to be clear about the use of the $log()$ function to avoid misinterpretations, especially those related to Utility Theory: it is there only because of algebraic reasons.
+There is no human being involved here; no behaviour modelling, no subjective value, no risk aversion, no social/economic/psychological implications.
+It is just mathematics.

+Having said that, let's proceed:

 $$\begin{aligned}
     \begin{equation*}